TurboWheel Swift Review: Overview

-The Swift features both a front spring and rear hydraulic suspension.
+The Swift features both a front spring and rear spring suspension.
 The suspension, combined with 8.5-inch/8-inch tires (pneumatic in the front and solid in the rear), provides modest damping overall.
-Additionally, the suspension is fairly quiet during normal riding; you’ll only hear significant suspension sounds from impacting large potholes or taking a big drop.
+Additionally, the suspension is relatively quiet during normal riding; you’ll only hear significant suspension sounds from impacting large potholes or taking a big drop.

 The scooter is nimble.
 Making sudden turns, carving, or slipping between obstacles is relatively easy.
 In wet conditions (which much of this review was performed in), the rear tire has less grip compared to the front and is more likely to lose traction during sudden deceleration or change of momentum.

-Compared to other variants of this scooter that we’ve reviewed (think Fluid Freeride Horizon), the suspension is stiffer, and therefore more suitable for heavier riders who might otherwise bottom out.
+Compared to other variants of this scooter that we’ve reviewed (such as the Horizon), the suspension is stiffer, and therefore more suitable for heavier riders who might otherwise bottom out.

 Coming in at 39 lbs, the Swift is by no means a featherweight; however, it folds to a small size and is perfect for storing in compact spaces.